 What Affects the Detox Process?

+Withdrawal symptoms can range from mild symptoms to severe.
 Other factors that can alter withdrawal symptoms or recovery speed include:

 The severity of the addiction: Symptoms will vary between more casual and chronic users.